ucbepic/docetl/docs/operators/gather.md

 # Gather Operation

-The Gather operation in docetl is designed to maintain context when processing divided documents.
+The Gather operation in DocETL is designed to maintain context when processing divided documents.
 It complements the Split operation by adding contextual information from surrounding chunks to each segment.

 ## Motivation